For up-to-date information on the cancellation of the summer 2020 exams in light of the Covid-19 outbreak, please click here.

 - You can access information about OCR technical and vocational awards here.

 For questions about qualifications, products and services, or to leave feedback and/or make a complaint; you can contact the OCR here.

 This is the OCR's regular newsletter that provides updates on all the latest education and skills policy news, including information on GCSEs, A levels, vocational and technical developments, functional skills and more.

-The latest edition covers the new draft Ofsted framework, Ofqual reviews of moderation and verification, and an update to the English and maths GCSE re-sit policy, to name but a few.
+The latest edition covers GCSE and A level results trends, information on the latest T levels developments and the outcome from the JCQ’s malpractice commission, to name but a few.
 If you haven't subscribed and would like to receive future editions by email, you can now tick the policy briefing box towards the bottom of the list of options here.